Jeanny (song)

 "Jeanny" is a song by Austrian singer Falco, released in December 1985 as the third single from his third studio album, Falco 3 (1985).
 It was written and composed by Falco and Rob and Ferdi Bolland, who also produced the song.

-It was the third song released as a single out of the album in 1986.
-Controversial due to its lyrics, it nonetheless topped the charts in numerous European countries.
+Controversial due to its lyrics, the song nonetheless topped the charts in numerous European countries.
 The single re-entered the Austrian Singles Chart in 2008 at number 56 and in 2017 at number 47.

-Composition

-The song is about a relationship between a man and a woman named Jeanny.
-At the time when it reached number one, critics said that the song glorifies rape.
-German TV and radio personality Thomas Gottschalk made various negative remarks and called the song "rubbish".
-An outcry in German-language markets caused the song to be banned by some radio broadcasters or played with a preceding warning by others.

-Falco argued that it is about the musings of a stalker.

 The part of the "news flash" in the track is spoken by German newsreader Wilhelm Wieben.

 Boycott

 Several feminist associations called for a boycott of the song.
 Some TV and radio stations in West Germany agreed and did not play the song "for ethical reasons", while others just played it on their charts shows.
 In East Germany, the song was not on air and playing it in dance clubs was prohibited.

 There were also demands to prohibit the song in West Germany, but officials denied the application in April 1986.
 This angered news presenter Dieter Kronzucker, who presented the daily news magazine heute-journal for the West German public TV station ZDF.
 Following this, further radio stations followed the boycott.
 In the German federal state of Hesse, the song was aired accompanied by a warning.
 In the popular music show Formel Eins cutscenes were aired, but only whilst the song was at the top of the charts.